 Turtles (November to March)

 You may help survey turtle survival and you may be lucky enough from November to February to monitor nesting of turtles on beaches in the areas around Tofo.
-Historically, loggerhead turtles have nested here in significant numbers and although these, as well as green turtles, leatherback turtles and hawksbill turtles, are sighted in-water, their nesting has declined dramatically owing to poaching.
+Historically, loggerhead turtles have nested here in significant numbers and although these, as well as green turtles, leatherback turtles, and hawksbill turtles, are sighted in-water, their nesting has declined dramatically owing to poaching.
 In the last 8 years, little to no nests have been found in the area.
-The surveys involve working to patrol the beaches, recording nest sites, finding shells- sizing them and taking a GPS points for data collection on poaching in the area.
+The surveys involve working to patrol the beaches, recording nest sites, finding shells- sizing them and taking GPS points for data collection on poaching in the area.
 Furthermore, the survey requires monitoring fishermen and may involve visiting nests during hatching season (December-March) to record hatching success.

 Seahorses (throughout the year)